A Plan

 How does this relate to our situation?
 This matter also requires a balancing of competing interests.

-On one hand, academics and scientists must maintain the trust of the institutional and financial benefactors that their support is not wasted on frivolous pursuits.
+On one hand, academics and scientists must maintain the trust of their benefactors.
+They need to show that their support is not wasted on frivolous pursuits.

 Again, one side advocates for protecting academic and scientific support.
-They wish to insulate that from being diluted by outrageous notions.
+We should quash outrageous notions, they maintain.
 This underlies their desire to expose frivolous claims.

 The other side clamors for safeguarding historical evidence.
-Here, the loss of evidence could fundamentally affect how mankind views this world.
-Plus, such is potentially available for the first time in millennia and may not be again accessible for a thousand years or more.
+Here, the loss of evidence could affect how mankind views this world.
+Such could be available for the first time in millennia.
+It may not be accessible again for a thousand years or more.

-Haughwout’s “refutation” potentially endangers this precious evidence.
-His alleged disproval of Stripling’s claims bolsters the idea that further excavation at Joshua’s Altar holds little promise of yielding meaningful results.
+Haughwout’s “refutation” endangers this precious evidence.
+It bolsters an idea about further excavation.
+It is that Joshua’s Altar holds little promise of yielding results.

 ‘Given this, excavation is unlikely to proceed, especially given the adverse regional realities.
-This, in turn, exposes Joshua’s Altar to potential harm.
-This I have previously discussed in Post 16, Troubled Waters, Local Perils.
+This, in turn, exposes Joshua’s Altar to harm.
+This I discussed in Post 16, Troubled Waters, Local Perils.
 The bottom line is that the longer potential evidence lies exposed on Mt.
-Ebal, the greater the opportunity for it being accidentally or intentionally harmed or destroyed.
+Ebal, the greater the likelihood of its harm or destruction.

-Achieving a fair balance of both of these interests, I argue, best serves mankind.
+Achieving a fair balance of these interests, I argue, best serves mankind.

-Therefore, Haughwout’s refutation claim should balance these interests.
-This he can do by meeting a standard similar to summary judgment.
+Thus, Haughwout’s refutation claim should balance these interests.
+This he can do by meeting a standard like that for summary judgment.

-Accordingly, Haughwout should show that no genuine dispute exists regarding the facts relevant to his claim, i.e., that there is no genuine dispute regarding his material facts.
+Haughwout should show that there is no genuine dispute about the essential facts.
+In other words, there is no genuine dispute about the material facts.
 This burden falls on him as the one claiming the “refutation/disproval.”

 That translates into him proving that a reasonable person could not disagree:

-- That the tablet does not contain proto-alphabetic script denoting the words “ARWR”–“cursed” and “YHW”–“Yahweh”, the Hebrew name for God; and
+• That the tablet does not contain proto-alphabetic script denoting two words.
+That is “ARWR”–“cursed” and “YHW”–“Yahweh”, the Hebrew name for God; and

-The next four posts evaluate these statements.
-Each respectively focuses on:
+The next four posts test these statements.
+Each in turn focuses on:

 After those discussions, I give my written judgment on Haughwout’s “refutation”.